LIT 154: Literature and the Arts: Listening and Music

 ENG 200: Introduction to Literature: Crime / Justice in American Literature

-LIT 61W: Methods and Materials: Gloria Anzaldúa & W.E.B.
+LIT 61W: Writing and Research Methods: Gloria Anzaldúa & W.E.B.
 Du Bois

 RWS 200: Rhetoric of the Written Argument in Context: Human / Animal / Environment

 RWS 100: Rhetoric of the Written Argument:Digital Literacy

 Learning is a process undertaken for personal, communal, professional, and / or intellectual transformation.
 What is learned transforms how learners express themselves, how they engage communities, how they satisfy their material needs, and / or how they approach their interests.
 Transformations big and small are meaningful to my pedagogy.
 The study of literature is an essential site for any and all of these transformations.
 Literary study cultivates an openness to the world.
 It requires inhabiting the perspective of others, accepting the possibility of multiple interpretations, and locating ourselves within these perspectives and possibilities.
 By encountering the language of others and worlds constructed by others, literary study prepares learners to read and respond responsibly to the world around them.
 Because literary study and methods have the potential to permeate and enrich the study of all topics, it is essential learning.
 Students of evolutionary biology, for example, need the requisite skills of literary study to understand key works, like The Origin of Species, and to contextualize it with current methods, research, and theories.
 The same premise is true for any discipline or area of study academic or otherwise.